ThePrairieBanana/pTGC-UFO-Agent-Kit/context/pTGC.md

 | LP added & burned | 0.5% | $173,037 |
 | pTGC burned | 0.5% | $173,037 |
 | **Total** | **5%** | **$1,730,366** |

-> [!NOTE]
-> These figures are projections based on the 1-year volume calculator on
-> ptgc-ufo.com at current volume levels.
-Use the multiplier buttons
-> (2x, 10x, 100x) on ptgc-ufo.com to see projected fee revenue at higher
-> volume scenarios.

 ## LP Availability
 - Tokens available in LP: 12,470,000,000